2101 - Leave Accounting

 - Provides timeframes in which audits for errors and corrections are to be completed each month.

 - Identifies elements departments should use in their audit process.

 - Reminds departments that supervisors/managers have a responsibility to review employee attendance records.

 In accordance with California Code of Regulations, title 2, section 599.665, departments are responsible for maintaining accurate and timely leave accounting records for their employees.
 Departments shall create an audit process to review and correct leave input errors on a monthly basis.
 This includes all leave types accrued/earned or used by all employees on a monthly basis, regardless of whether leave records are system generated or manually keyed.
+Departments who utilize an electronic timekeeping system are required to audit for leave input errors if there is no built-in mechanism in place.
 The California Department of Human Resources, Personnel Services Branch, maintains responsibility for the program and provides direction to personnel offices.